matrixdex/ecoli-fba/README.md

-# ecoli-fba
+# E. coli flux balance analysis
-E. coli flux balance analysis
+Currently in MATLAB.
+Will be updated to Python.